Department of Theology

 TH 220 Moral Theology 3 Cr

 An introduction to moral decision making and moral action in light of biblical principles and changing contexts.
-Fall and spring semesters.
+Each year.

 TH 231 Introduction to the Old Testament 3 Cr